lilianweng/lil-log/_posts/2020-04-07-the-transformer-family.md

 where $$S_i$$ is a collection of key positions for the $$i$$-th query to attend to.

-See my old [post]({{ site.baseurl }}{% post_url 2018-06-24-attention-attention %}) on attention for more content.
+See my old [post]({{ site.baseurl }}{% post_url 2018-06-24-attention-attention %}#a-family-of-attention-mechanisms) for other types of attention if interested.

 ## Multi-Head Self-Attention

 The *multi-head self-attention* module is a key component in Transformer.
 Rather than only computing the attention once, the multi-head mechanism splits the inputs into smaller chunks and then computes the scaled dot-product attention over each subspace in parallel.
-The independent attention outputs are then simply concatenated and linearly transformed into the expected dimensions.
+The independent attention outputs are simply concatenated and linearly transformed into expected dimensions.

 $$